-The draft Responsible Gold Mining Principles are a new framework that set out clear expectations for investors and downstream gold supply chain participants as to what constitutes responsible gold mining.
-Working with our member companies, the world’s leading gold miners, our objective is that the Principles become a credible and widely-recognised framework through which gold mining companies can provide confidence to investors, supply chain participants and consumers that their gold has been produced in a manner that addresses the key environmental, social and governance (ESG) issues for the gold mining sector.
+The draft Responsible Gold Mining Principles are a new framework that sets out clear expectations for investors, downstream gold supply chain participants and other stakeholders as to what constitutes responsible gold mining.
+Working with our member companies, the world’s leading gold miners, the World Gold Council has set out the Principles that it believes address the key environmental, social and governance issues for the gold mining sector.
+As such, the Responsible Gold Mining Principles are intended to be a credible, comprehensive and widely-recognised framework through which gold mining companies can provide confidence that their gold has been responsibly.

-Rather than create a new ‘standard’, the Responsible Gold Mining Principles (RGMPs) are intended to recognise and consolidate existing instruments under a single assureable framework.
-There are already many standards that address specific aspects of responsible mining, including the United Nations Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises and the International Council on Mining and Metals’ (ICMM) Performance Expectations.
+Rather than create a new ‘standard’, the Responsible Gold Mining Principles (RGMPs) are intended to recognise and structure existing instruments under a single framework.
+A number of leading standards already exist that address specific aspects of responsible mining These include the United Nations Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises and the International Council on Mining and Metals’ (ICMM) Performance Expectations.

 Development of the Responsible Gold Mining Principles

 A first draft of the Principles was published for consultation in June 2018, during which over 150 organisations and experts submitted comments through an on-line questionnaire, direct bilateral contacts and three multi-stakeholder roundtables.
 The roundtables were independently hosted and facilitated, and the accounts of the roundtable discussions, summarised by their host organisations – the European Centre for Development Policy Management, the World Bank and the South African Institute for International Affairs - can be found below.
 A summary report on the outcome and impacts of the first consultation phase on the RGMPs is available here.